As this pandemic continues, our golden rule is:

 Keep up-to-date with MSMAP: join our email list and connect with us on Facebook.

 Short Story.
-The Mount Shasta Martial Arts Program is a 501(c)(3) public benefit corporation offering a unique, established training program (since 2001) that enriches lives by providing a dynamic and modern curriculum for taekwondo and yongmudo in a safe, fun learning environment to the residents of Mount Shasta and surrounding communities in Siskiyou County, California.
+The Mount Shasta Martial Arts Program is a 501(c)(3) public benefit corporation serving our community by offering a unique, established martial arts-based training program since 2001.
+Our program enriches lives by providing a dynamic and modern curriculum for taekwondo and yongmudo in a safe, fun learning environment to the residents of Mount Shasta and surrounding communities in Siskiyou County, CA and Jackson County, OR.

 What we got.
 Participants learn really cool, valuable skills from the most experienced, highest ranking instructors in Siskiyou County.
 Even online, children excel within our supportive environment: positive attitude and respectful behavior are priorities.
 Adults and teens enjoy great workouts developing powerful and effective techniques and self-defense strategies.

 Connecting with the community.
-MSMAP works with local schools and community organizations helping to develop skills for success including Mount Shasta Elementary, Castle Rock Elementary, Sisson Middle, Golden Eagle Charter (MSMAP is an official vendor for GECS), Shady Creek Pre-School, Dunsmuir Community Center, Mount Shasta Recreation & Parks District, and Upward Bound (a national high-school program).
+MSMAP works with local schools and community organizations helping to develop skills for success including Mount Shasta Elementary, Castle Rock Elementary, Sisson Middle, Golden Eagle Charter , Shady Creek Pre-School, Dunsmuir Community Center, Mount Shasta Recreation & Parks District, and Upward Bound (a national high-school program).

 Learn more.
 Check out the following sections for more information about MSMAP and what it offers.

-MSMAP participants include children, teenagers, and adults from Mount Shasta, Dunsmuir, McCloud, and Weed.
+MSMAP participants include children, teenagers, and adults from Mount Shasta, Dunsmuir, McCloud, Weed, .
 Some parents attend with their children and either participate in training or enjoying watching the training.
 We encourage more parents to join the training and experience the fun and rewards firsthand.

-Yes, provided that you train consistently and well and pass all the requirements at each rank (belt) level.
-Our last member promoted to black belt in May 2014.
+Yes.
+It will take years of diligent and consistent training along with fulfilling all the requirements at each rank/belt level including passing all promotion exams.
+Our members have promoted various degrees of black belt including 1st, 2nd, 4th, and 7th degree.
 The promotion authority for the Mount Shasta Martial Arts Program for both taekwondo and yongmudo is the University of California at Berkeley Martial Arts Program (UCMAP).

 Good question.
 It’s certainly not for lack of trying on our part.
-In recent years, we expanded our advertising channels to reach more members of our community through this web site, flyers, paid print advertisements, articles in the local paper, demonstrations, and special activity programs at our local schools.
+Over two decades, MSMAP has continually reached out into our community through demonstrations, fundraisers and food drives for the Senior Nutrition Program, special activity programs at our local schools.

 Go to: Selected MSMAP Milestones